 - Surveillance data was shared with the management and staff of each site.

-As the programme advanced the infection rates dropped and the data reported, identified an overall success rate of 61% – 50% Nursing compliant component and a 75% resident/GMO/intern/medical student compliant component.
+As the Programme advanced the infection rates dropped with the recorded data identifying an overall success rate of 61%.
+The recorded compliance component was – 50% for nurses and 75% collectively for residents/GMOs/interns and medical students.

-Further efforts to address infection control lead to the GHTK assisting the main laboratory at GPHC with blood screening media as part of a pilot project to identify and isolate which bacteria was responsible for the sick babies in the NICU and to target same in treatment.
-The organisation also worked with GPHC to create platforms between GPHC and Professional Consultants in that area of expertise.
+Further efforts to address infection control lead to the GHTK assisting the main laboratory at GPHC with blood screening media as part of a pilot project to identify and isolate which bacteria was responsible for the sick babies in the NICU and to target those with treatments.
+GHTK also worked with GPHC to create platforms between GPHC and Professional Consultants in that area of expertise.